Updated: Jul 9

 Where are we going when this happens?
 We will be going to where “HE IS” just as He promised to take us.
 Where is He going to be?
 He is going to be ruling and reigning in Jerusalem.
 Where then will we be going?
 We will be going to rule and reign with Him in Jerusalem.
-We are not going to Heaven.
+We are not going up to live in some heavenly abode.
 We are going to Jerusalem.

 In Acts Chapter 3:19-21 we read about this future restoration:

 “ Repent ye therefore and be converted that your sins may be blotted out, for the times of refreshing of the presence of the Lord are come; who has sent Jesus Christ, who before was preached unto you, whom it is certainly necessary that the heaven must receive until the times of restitution of all things, which God has spoken by the mouth of all his holy prophets since the age began.”
 (Jubilee Bible)